TERMS AND CONDITIONS

 The Company updates the information on this website regularly.
 However, such information is not intended to be a comprehensive review of all matters and developments concerning the Company and the Company cannot guarantee the accuracy, currency or completeness of the information at all times and assumes no responsibility in this regard.

 Scientific or technical disclosure on this website was prepared in accordance with National Instrument 43-101 - Standards of Disclosure for Mineral Projects (“NI 43-101”) of the Canadian Securities Administrators and has been prepared by or under the supervision of “qualified persons” under NI 43-101.

-The Company has prepared and filed a current amended technical report on the Bomboré mine titled “NI 43-101 Technical Report (Amended) Feasibility Study of the Bomboré Gold Project Burkina Faso” with an effective date of June 26, 2019.
+The Company has prepared and filed a current amended technical report on the Bomboré mine titled “NI 43-101 Technical Report Bomboré Phase II Expansion Burkina Faso, West Africa Definitive Feasibility Study" with an effective date of March 28, 2023.
 This technical report includes relevant information regarding the effective dates and the assumptions, parameters and methods of the mineral resource and reserve estimates at the Bomboré mine, as well as information regarding data verification, and other matters relevant to the scientific and technical disclosure contained in this website.